 (e) An arrangement involving the revenue collection system and an arrangement involving rolling stock expired in January 2016 and January 2017 respectively.
+Another arrangement involving rolling stock was terminated in June 2017.

 The total net amounts of cash received by the Group from the arrangements have been recorded as deferred income and are being amortised to profit or loss over the applicable lease terms of the arrangements.